joshuar/go-hass-agent/README.md

 ### 🐚 Script Sensors

-Go Hass Agent supports utilising scripts to create sensors.
+Go Hass Agent supports utilizing scripts to create sensors.
 In this way, you can extend the sensors presented to Home Assistant by the agent.
 Note that as the agent is a “mobile app” in Home Assistant, any script sensors will be associated with the Go Hass Agent device in Home Assistant.